About Event & Meeting Planning

-The Event & Meeting Planning Certificate Program provides students with the knowledge necessary to plan, design and execute a variety of events and meetings.
+The Event & Meeting Planning certificate program provides students with the knowledge necessary to plan, design and execute a variety of events and meetings.
 Topics include budgets, contracts, marketing, vendor selection and technology.
-Students may take individual courses, take the five courses required to earn a specialized fast-track or online certificate, or take all 14 courses to earn the full Event & Meeting Planning Certificate.
+Students may take individual courses, take the five courses required to earn a specialized fast-track, six courses for the online certificate, or take all 14 courses to earn the full Event & Meeting Planning certificate.

 What does an event & meeting planner do?